scarpent/ledgerbil/README.md

 The ledger file is saved after every mark/unmark command.

-Ledger allows a lot of flexibility in file formatting, and in general, ledgerbil attempts to preserve all formatting, but in this case for simplicity's sake, ledgerbil maintains and enforces a four space indent for transaction entries, with the ! or * going in the third "space" when present.
+Ledger allows a lot of flexibility in file formatting, and in general, ledgerbil attempts to preserve all formatting, but in this case, for simplicity's sake, ledgerbil maintains and enforces a four space indent for transaction entries, with the ! or * going in the third "space" when present.
 (It wouldn't be *that* hard to make it smarter about this, but I didn't want to deal with some edge cases in the initial implementation.)
 The reconciler only works with individual account entries; never the whole transaction on the top line.

+##### reload

+Reload the ledger file from storage.

+Ledgerbil loads the entire file into memory when it starts, and writes after mark/unmark operations.
+This command lets you make an update outside of the reconciler (e.g. in an editor) and refresh without having to restart the program.

 ##### finish